 Where a parent wishes to request a leave of absence, a formal request must be made, in writing, to the Headteacher who will consider the application on behalf of the Governors.

-An exceptional absence form can be collected from the school office.
+Please click here for an exceptional absence form or collected from the school office.

 Consideration will be given to the child’s previous school attendance and whether the time requested exceeds 10 school days in any academic year.